GoTeamEpsilon/purpose/README.md

 ## Current Project

-- [cTAKES Intelligent Chart Summarization Solution](https://github.com/GoTeamEpsilon/cTAKES-Intelligent-Chart-Summarization-Solution) - The user-friendly, native EMR NLP solution.
+- [cTAKES Intelligent Chart Summarization Solution](https://github.com/GoTeamEpsilon/ctakes-rest-service) - A JSON-based REST service to process unstructured clinical text through a smart natural language processing system.

+- [cTAKES Friendly Web UI](https://github.com/GoTeamEpsilon/ctakes-friendly-web-ui) - This is a web viewer to be used with cTAKES Friendly Web UI.

 ## Potential Future Projects
 - Testing, documenting, and improving https://github.com/MohawkMEDIC/client-registry for production use.